-Dr. Fan Liang is the medical director of the Center for Transgender Health.
+Dr. Fan Liang is the medical director of the Center for Transgender and Gender Expansive Health.
 In joining the team of 50+ providers, she will be advancing the center’s mission of embracing diversity and inclusion and providing affirming, comprehensive, person-centered care for patients.

-Dr. Liang is board-certified in plastic surgery, and has expertise in a range of plastic and reconstructive procedures.
+Dr. Liang has expertise in a range of plastic and reconstructive procedures.
 She has extensive training and experience with pediatric and adult craniofacial reconstruction, oncologic and traumatic reconstruction, as well as gender affirmation surgery.

 Dr. Liang graduated from Harvard Medical School after earning her undergraduate degree in chemistry at Princeton University.
 She completed her integrated plastic surgery residency at the University of Southern California and then pursued a one-year craniofacial fellowship at the University of Michigan.